-‘A Child’s Sleep’ by Carol Ann Duffy is a five stanza poem which is separated into sets of four lines, or quatrains.
-Each of these quatrains follow a specific rhyme scheme of abcb defe, and so on.
-This pattern remains consistent throughout the piece and has been crafted in an effort to emphasize the simple, peaceful, and fluid nature of the child’s sleep, which is described throughout this poem.
-You can read the full poem here.
+‘A Child’s Sleep’ by Carol Ann Duffy is a five stanza poem that is separated into sets of four lines or quatrains.
+Each of these quatrains follows a specific rhyme scheme of abcb defe, and so on.
+This pattern remains consistent throughout the piece and has been crafted in an effort to emphasize the simple, peaceful, and fluid nature of the child’s sleep, which is described throughout A Child’s Sleep.
+You can read the full poem A Child’s Sleep here.

 Summary of A Child’s Sleep